Aleksandr Tvardovsky: Biography

 He left the village school because of poverty after attending only four classes and devoted himself entirely to literature.
 At the age of 18 he went to Smolensk, but was unable to find literary work.
 In the winter of 1930, after visiting Moscow, he returned to his native village.
 During this period, he entered a Pedagogical Institute with the help of a party official, but didn't finish his studies there.
 He completed his education later at the Institute of History, Philosophy and Literature in Moscow.
 His poem The Land of Muravia was written in 1934–1936 and was favorably received by the critics.
 This poem, along with his other early narrative poem, The Road to Socialism (1931), were products of Tvardovsky's effort to come to terms with collectivization.
 He was awarded the Stalin Prize for The Land of Muravia.
+George Hosking, in his biography of Tvardovskii, praises the book as a candid portrayal of collectivization, marked by Tvardovskii's belief in the system, but also by his family's experience during the period.

 Tvardovsky's father was accused of being a kulak during the period of collectivisation in the Soviet Union.
 In 1930, after Aleksandr had moved to Smolensk, his father ran away from the family home fearing arrest.
 In 1931, apart from Aleksandr, the whole family was deported from Zagorye.
 The family spent several years moving from place to place, splitting up and reuniting, looking for work and safety.
 Some of them spent time in labour camps.
 Orlando Figes describes Aleksandr's sense of uneasiness at the way his family had been treated while at the same time fearing for himself, his career and growing creative accomplishments if he was to actively help them.
-In August 1931, when his father and brother arrived unexpectedly in Smolensk at his work, Aleksandr called the police and his father was arrested.
+In August 1931, his father and brother arrived unexpectedly in Smolensk at his work, and were arrested the same night.
 It is highly likely that if Tvardovsky had been seen to help his kulak father (a dangerous and criminal element in the eyes of many), he would have been arrested alongside his father.

-Tvardovsky acknowledged the guilt he felt about his father in his late poem, "By Right of Memory" (1968).
+For that reason, Tvardovskii has often been pointed as being responsible for reporting his family members, but who made the call has never been established.